|State website:||house.louisiana.gov/h_redistricting2011 and senate.legis.state.la.us/redist2011|

 The latest: On Mar.
 31 and Apr.
 14, 2014, the court dismissed equal population claims and claims under the Privileges and Immunities clause, but preserved claims under the Fifteenth Amendment and section 2 of the Voting Rights Act.
 On July 28, 2014, the court denied plaintiffs' motion for summary judgment on their intentional discrimination claims; on July 30, 2014, the court granted the Secretary of State's motion for summary judgment on First Amendment and vote dilution claims against the Secretary; and on March 31, 2015, the court granted the Secretary of State's motion for judgment on the pleadings with respect to right-to-vote and due process claims against the Secretary.
-Several claims persist against other defendants.
+On June 9, 2015, the court rejected all of the plaintiffs' remaining claims against all of the defendants, focusing on the lack of sufficient data to prove a successful claim under section 2 of the Voting Rights Act.

 - 2000 cycle